 Notice Google’s knowledge graph/featured snippet box.
 This is high-priced real estate for any site vying for authority and traffic volume.

 It’s the outlined box that appears above the fold in Google results that displays a brief passage of text.
-The featured box answers informative search queries for facts, trivia, how-to instructions, etc.
+The featured snippet answers informative search queries for facts, trivia, how-to instructions, etc.

 It’s possible Google could, over time, revise SERPs (search engine results pages) altogether and show exclusively knowledge graphs instead of regular listings for all informational queries (bad news for us SEOs).